-Despite the swirling controversy of Campus Crusade for Christ's recent announcement of a name change, the ministry at the University of Florida is as strong as ever.
+Despite the swirling controversy of Cru's recent announcement of a name change, the ministry at the University of Florida is as strong as ever.

 In the first UF Cru meeting of the school year last week, 94 people made decisions to follow Christ.

 “It was just an amazing night really,” says Allen Williams, campus director.
 “I definitely felt the Holy Spirit there moving in people's hearts and knew something special could take place there.
 It's exciting to be a part of it and get to witness that firsthand.”

 The Cru ministry at UF—which has been known as “Cru” for most of the last decade—invited preacher Clayton King to speak at its first meeting.